May 08, 2023

 Hosted platforms are all-inclusive.
-They usually include all the tools needed to build a blog.
+They usually come with all the tools needed to build a blog.
 There’s no need to purchase hosting and a domain name separately.

-Here are the pros and cons of choosing a hosted platform or a website builder for your blog:
+The pros and cons of choosing a hosted platform or a website builder for your blog include the following:

 - Quick setup.
+You don’t need to have a knowledge on how to build a website to use it.
 Hosted platforms are often all-in-one website-building solutions.
 There’s no need to purchase hosting or a custom domain name separately before building your site.